Turbulent disruption of density staircases in stratified shear flows: Nonlinear dynamics

 In order to solve~\eqref{eq:system_adim_hyperdiffusion}, boundary conditions need to be specified.
 In the following, we consider periodic boundary conditions for the shear $S$ and stratification $N^{2}$:

-These conditions \cpc{quantize} the range of admissible vertical wavenumbers $k$, \cpc{which are} of the form $k = 2\pi n$ where $n = 0,\,1,\,\ldots$. \cpc{(in practice, $n$ will in fact be bounded above by $1/\mathrm{d}z$ where $\mathrm{d}z$ is the spatial grid size of our numerical calculations)}.
-Since the case $n=0$ \cpc{has zero} growth rate, if the maximum unstable wavenumber $k_{\text{max}}$ (which exists thanks to the addition of hyperdiffusion) is smaller than $2\pi$, the system will be `numerically' linearly stable, \cpc{although it could of course} have been linearly unstable provided other boundary conditions were chosen. \cpc{We plot the} maximum unstable wavenumber for various values of the parameters in figure~\ref{fig:stability_plot_maximum_unstable_wave_number}.
+These conditions \cpc{quantize} the range of admissible vertical wavenumbers $k$, \cpc{which are} now of the form $k = 2\pi n$ where $n = 0,\,1,\,\ldots$. \cpc{(in practice, $n$ will in fact be bounded above by $1/\mathrm{d}z$ where $\mathrm{d}z$ is the spatial grid size of our numerical calculations)}.
+Since the case $n=0$ \cpc{has zero} growth rate, if the largest unstable wavenumber $k_{c}$ (which exists thanks to the addition of hyperdiffusion) is smaller than $2\pi$, the system will be `numerically' linearly stable, \cpc{although it could of course} have been linearly unstable provided other boundary conditions were chosen.
+We plot the largest unstable wavenumber for various values of the parameters in figures~\ref{fig:stability_plot_maximum_unstable_wave_number} as well as the contour line $k_{c} = 2\pi$.